Mightyfrong/gallifreyan-translation-helper/README.md

 Numbers are a bit flawed as individual glyphs and currently don't support negative numbers.
 To keep things easier within the algorithm a zero is added to each number by default, so don't wonder about the top translation.
 Numbers only make sense with grouping enabled.

+currently diacritics are supported for german umlauts, accent acute, accent grave and scandinavian å, ø and æ.

 ### Recurring Variables Within Global Scope
 * cLetter: false by default, true if detected. if true a warning is displayed and drawings are red.
 * qLetter: false by default, true if detected. if true a warning is displayed and drawings are red.